xchjason/CovidPopulationModel/README.md

 The control workbook will recommend values for these transfer ratios based the observed number of patients in the general ward and in the ICU in the target region at the end of the training period.
 You can use the defaults or modify them.
 For example, if you believe the spread of COVID in the target region lags the spread of COVID in the training region, it might be appropriate to increase the transfer ratio values in anticipation of the target region general ward and ICU counts “catching up” to the corresponding counts in the training region.

-## 3.3	Running the model
+## 3.4	Running the model

-- Open the BASIC COLAB notebook
+Open the COLAB notebook.
-  - Navigate to the Google drive folder created for this simulation (Section 2.2).
+- First, navigate to the Google project folder (Section 2.2).

-  - Click on the BASIC COLAB notebook (named “Model_Notebook(Basic).ipynb”).
+- Second, identify and open the appropriate notebook
+  - Mode 1 (Section 3.4.1 - below): Training region and target region **are the same**, with no user revision of the assumptions.
+  - Mode 2 (Section 3.4.2 - below): Training region and target region **differ**, with no user revision of the assumptions.
+  - Mode 3 (Section 3.4.3 - below): Training region and target region are the same or differ, and the user **does** revise assumptions.

-  - Click on the OPEN IN COLAB button at the top of the notebook.
+- Finally, click on the OPEN IN COLAB button at the top of the notebook.

-### 3.3.1  Model mode 1 – Training and target regions the same
+### 3.4.1  Model mode 1 – Training and target regions the same

+Use the BASIC COLAB notebook (named “Model_Notebook(Basic).ipynb”).

+Note - The transfer ratios in the control workbook should both be set to 1.

-- Run the simulation
+Run the simulation as follows:
   - A.	Execute BASIC COLAB code segment #1 (“Grant Access to User Google Drive”).

   - B.	Execute BASIC COLAB code segment #2 (“Go to Simulation Folder”).
 If named as suggested (BayesianCovidPopulationModel), this code segment will run without any further user-provided information.
 Otherwise, the code segment will prompt for the folder location.
 To provide this location, navigate to the folder in the browser, copy the browser web address, and paste it into the response box when prompted.